johanbissemattsson/sorenholst-se/src/pages/general-relativity.md

 **The general theory of relativity is Einstein's theory of gravity.
 Here he shows that gravity should not be described as a force, as in Newtonian physics, but instead as a consequence of the curvature of space and time.
 In short, gravity is spacetime geometry.**

 **This course is about this remarkable discovery: what it means, how the theory can be (and has been) tested, its predictions and consequences.**

+**<font color="red">Note: If you have not yet signed up for the course, but still is interested in taking it, it is important that you contact me as soon as possible!**

 <!--